-Management of the Corporation has substantial technical expertise and experience in designing and implementing drilling fluid systems for medium to deep wells drilled vertically, directionally, and with increasing frequency, horizontally including for SAGD and other heavy oil and bitumen extraction methods.
-Management of the Corporation includes the former senior officers and principals of each of the Vendors, who collectively have over 60 years of experience in the oilfield services and drilling fluid businesses and who have built and maintained significant relationships with a substantial client base of approximately 125 oil and natural gas exploration and production entities in Canada.
-In the United States, as a result of the Champion Acquisition, CESTC has broadened its localized experience and gained access to a long-time customer base of over 25 oil and gas production companies.
+Management of the Corporation has technical expertise and experience in designing and implementing drilling fluid systems for all of the relevant NAM on-shore drilling sub-sectors.
+Management of the Corporation includes the former senior officers and principals of each of the Vendors, and past owner operators of the US Acquisitions, who collectively have over 100 years of experience in the oilfield services and drilling fluid businesses and who have built and maintained significant relationships with a substantial client base of approximately 250 oil and natural gas exploration and production entities in Canada and the US.